Olygo/OCI_Windows_KMS_Activation_Guide/README.md

 ### CHECK CURRENT ACTIVATION STATUS

-IT doesn't matter wheter the instance was activated or not.
+It doesn't matter whether the instance has been activated or not.

-open a PowerShell Prompt **with Admin Rights** and verify the Windows version & edition using:
+Open a PowerShell Prompt **with Admin Rights** and verify the Windows version & edition using:

 ```ruby
 Get-ComputerInfo -Property WindowsProductName